rabbitmq/rabbitmq-website/site/confirms.md

 For routable messages, the `basic.ack` is sent when a message has been accepted by all the queues.
 For persistent messages routed to durable queues, this <strong>means persisting to disk</strong>.
-For mirrored queues, this means that all mirrors have accepted the message.
+For [quorum queues](quorum-queues.html), this means that a quorum replicas have accepted and confirmed the message to the elected leader.

 ### <a id="publisher-confirms-latency" class="anchor" href="#publisher-confirms-latency">Ack Latency for Persistent Messages</a>